leochanj105/train-ticket/README.md

 bash copy.sh
 ```

-Modify Dockerfiles to run with the opentelemtry instrumentation:
+Modify Dockerfiles to run with the opentelemtry instrumentation (do not run this under `controller` branch):
 ```bash
 python3 mod.py
 ```